DimitriKouliche/Jeeves/README.md

 ## Incoming features
 * You can now learn Jeeves how to react to certain words
-* You can now talk to Jeeves on Slack
+* Jeeves now randomly asks you to teach him things he doesn't understand